Joycezhaoby/Raspberry-Pi-IoT-Weather-Widget/README.md

 | Echo | GPIO 23\* |
 | Gnd | Gnd |

-_**\*The GPIO pins on pi are only 3.3V tolerant so a voltage divider is required to drop the voltage from 5V to 3.3V.**_ Connect the 330 Ω resistor to Echo and the 510 Ω resistor in series from 330 Ω to gnd.
+_**\*The GPIO pins on Pi are only 3.3V tolerant so a voltage divider is required to drop the voltage from 5V to 3.3V.**_ Connect the 330 Ω resistor to Echo and the 510 Ω resistor in series from 330 Ω to gnd.
 Then connect the junction to pin 16 (GPIO 23).
 Refer to the picture below.

 <p align="left">
 <img src="docs and code development/sonar_connection.png" width="50%" height="50%"/>
 </p>

-Using the GPIO Zero library makes it easy to control GPIO devices on pi with Python, and HC-SR04 can be represented by the DistanceSensor class:
+Using the GPIO Zero library makes it easy to control GPIO devices on Pi with Python, and HC-SR04 can be represented by the DistanceSensor class:
 ```
-gpiozero.DistanceSensor(echo, trigger, *, queue_len=30, max_distance=1, threshold_distance=0.3, partial=False, pin_factory=None)
+gpiozero.DistanceSensor(echo, trigger, max_distance=1, threshold_distance=0.3)
 ```
 The parameter `threshold_distance` sets the distance in meter which will trigger the `in_range` and `out_of_range` events when crossed.
 Functions can be attachted to the events to run when the device changes states between active and inactive.